It's a vast world

 - Publish-Subscribe Pattern vs Message Queues vs Request Response

-If you are a fan of reading and collecting books about tech, then this next link will be more than useful to you
+If you're a fan of reading and collecting books about technology, then the following link will be more than helpful to you.

 Every Other thing - Fullstack, DevOps, Machine Learning, Data Science....